bobrik/marathoner/README.md

 ## Version history

+* 1.6
+  * Higher timeouts for idle connections, more connections (only listener)
 * 1.5
   * Removed port range support since it required coordination
   * Logging current updater endpoint in listener and logger